-Most people struggle with mastering their mindset, they feel stuck in their lives, careers, and relationships.
+Most people struggle with mastering their mindset.
+They feel stuck in their lives, careers, and relationships.
 They struggle to find a way to move forward.
 They have big dreams, but they feel like something is holding them back.
 If you feel this way, you are not alone.

 Most people want to increase their productivity and profitability.
 They want to have better relationships and better lives.
 However, getting unstuck is about having a better mindset and tactics.
 Ignoring the mindset will not lead to durable change.
-Today, I will mention five questions that have the potential to help you master your mind, gain a better understanding of your emotions, manage your time better and help you get unstuck.
+Today, I will mention five questions that have the potential to help you master your mind, gain a better understanding of your emotions, manage your time better, and help you get unstuck.

 A positive mindset is the most powerful weapon in your quest for success.
-The road to success is hard, it is full of obstacles, and adversity.
+The road to success is hard.
+It is full of obstacles and adversity.
 If you doubt yourself, you won’t be able to attain the success that you deserve.
 Mastering your mindset requires you to unleash your inner strength, avoid negative self-talk, and ask yourself the tough questions.

 My inner voice held me down for a long time.
-It convinced me that I was not smart enough, strong enough or good enough to do what I was trying to do.
+It convinced me that I was not smart enough, strong enough, or good enough to do what I was trying to do.
 I finally learned to silence my inner voice and go after my dreams.
 If you feel stuck and your inner voice is holding you down.
 Ignore that voice.

 "You Don't need permission to chase your dreams.
 Go execute."
 Gary Vaynerchuk

 When you want something, go for it.
 Do not wait for others to approve your choices.
 If you want to quit your job, quit.
 You do not need your friend's approval to do it.
 If you want to improve your relationships with your kids, start today.
-You do not need your ex-wife permission to do it.
+You do not need your ex-wife's permission to do it.
 If you want to lose weight, start eating healthy.
 Do not worry about what other people think of you.
 As a little kid, I was fascinated by writing short stories, but I was too afraid of what other people would say about my writing.
-I was waiting to be picked, for someone to tap on my shoulder, and ask me to write.
+I was waiting to be picked, for someone to tap on my shoulder and ask me to write.
 I was waiting for permission.

-If you want to do something, stop asking for permission, and go make great things happen.
+If you want to do something, stop asking for permission, and make great things happen.
 When you succeed, your fans will show up, do not worry about them, start shipping your work.